 a) Wanted path

-The wanted transmitter transmits its power pwt (dBm) at the frequency fvr within a given bandwidth bvr.
+The victim link transmitter transmits its power pwt (dBm) at the frequency fvr within a given bandwidth bvr.
 This bandwidth is also used for the determination of the intermodulation products (see Appendix 8).

-b) Interfering transmitter
+b) Interfering link transmitter

-For the interfering transmitter, an emission mask emissionit as function of  f  f – fit should be defined as maximum power levels emissionit ( f ) in reference bandwidth bs ( f ) as specified by the user.
+For the interfering link transmitter, an emission mask emissionit as function of  f  f – fit should be defined as maximum power levels emissionit ( f ) in reference bandwidth bs ( f ) as specified by the user.
 This mask can also be expressed as the maximum of:

 – the sum of the supplied interfering power a relative emission mask (containing the wanted transmission and all unwanted emissions including the emission floor depending on the power control) and the gain power control;